LukasKnuth/epub_tools/readme.md

 ## 2. Simplify to Markdown

-We'll use Markdown as our itermediate format.
+We'll use Markdown as our intermediate format.
 To simplify the downloaded `index.html` which we just got with "wget", run the tool

 ```bash